tobek/laminae/00-vi-facets.md

 The capacity to make wholly self-directed decisions, free from coercion, is sacred to REF[Autonomy].
 Adherents reject external control and believe the individual can only be whole if self-sufficient and possessed of conscience and dignity.

 This paradigm is accused by REF[Hierarchy] of being disorganized and untrustworthy.
 The rebuttal that an autonomous society requires a higher degree of organization and trust, and that a hierarchical one must use dogma to patch over a chronic lack of trust, where codified laws make up for individuals lacking ethical compasses that would otherwise guide their actions.
-Likewise REF[Autonomy] does not imply a lack of accountability---rather they require it where hierarchies shield members from accountability via appeals to authority as justification actions.
+Likewise REF[Autonomy] does not imply a lack of accountability---rather they require it where hierarchies shield members from accountability via appeals to authority to justify actions.
 In practice, however, these proclamations can be idealistic, and breakdown in any of these qualities results in chaos, fragmentation, and sometimes antagonism.

 REF[Autonomy] tends towards freedom, independence, unpredictability, individualism, ad hoc invention, radicalism, dynamism, chaos, and change.